Asian shares dip in an echo of Wall Street's sell-off amid alarm over Trump's tariffs

 Also Tuesday, Japan slightly lowered its October-December economic growth rate to an annual rate of 2.2%, revised from the 2.8% growth given last month, because of revisions in consumer spending and private inventories.

-The stock fall in Asia echoed the sell-off on Wall Street, where investors are raising questions on how much pain Trump will let the economy endure through tariffs and other policies in order to get what he wants.
+The stock fall in Asia echoed a sell-off Monday on Wall Street, where investors are raising questions on how much pain Trump will let the economy endure through tariffs and other policies in order to get what he wants.

-The S&P 500 dropped 2.7% to drag it close to 9% below its all-time high, which was set just last month.
+The S&P 500 dropped 2.7%, closing 9% below its all-time high, which was set just last month.
 At one point, the S&P 500 was down 3.6% and on track for its worst day since 2022.
 That’s when the highest inflation in generations was shredding budgets and raising worries about a possible recession that ultimately never came.

-The Dow Jones Industrial Average dropped 890 points, or 2.1%, after paring an earlier loss of more than 1,100, while the Nasdaq composite skidded by 4%.
+The Dow Jones Industrial Average dropped 2.1%, after paring an earlier loss of more than 1,100, while the Nasdaq composite skidded 4%.

 It was the worst day yet in a scary stretch where the S&P 500 has swung more than 1%, up or down, seven times in eight days because of Trump’s on -and- off -again tariffs.
 The worry is that the whipsaw moves will either hurt the economy directly or create enough uncertainty to drive U.S. companies and consumers into an economy-freezing paralysis.